IldarW/WurmHelper/README.md

   5) Some tools for automatic inventory items management
   6) Automatic item improving
   7) Another various things, making the gameplay easier

+  You can join the discord channel with this link - https://discord.gg/GpqWrtF There you can send us your suggestions, found bugs and errors.
+Or just express your support with a couple of warm words